canonical/subiquity/doc/explanation/configure-storage.rst

 points in the installer.
 Any changes you make while the installer is running but before altering the storage configuration will reflected in the installer.

-The installer cannot yet configure iSCSI mounts, ZFS, or btrfs subvolumes.
+The installer cannot yet configure iSCSI mounts or btrfs subvolumes.